What42Pizza/Processing-GUI-System-2/README.md

 <br />

-- boolean TextIsEditable (default: false, if this is set to false outside init, set TextIsBeingEdited to false too)
+- boolean TextIsEditable (default: false, NOTE: if this is set to false outside init, set TextIsBeingEdited to false too)
 - boolean TextResetsOnEdit (default: true)
+- String TextResetsIfEqualing (default: null, (only affects when edit starts))
+- Action OnTextFinished (default: null, see bottom of README)
 - boolean TextIsBeingEdited (read only)
 - boolean PrevTextIsBeingEdited (read only)
-- Action OnTextFinished (default: null, see bottom of README)

 <br />